-This course provides an introduction to research design How to formulate a research question, identifying primary and secondary hypotheses, distinguish between types of experimental designs and methods to identify bias and flaws in study designs.
+This core course provides an introduction to research design, including how to formulate a research question, identify primary and secondary hypotheses, distinguish between types of experimental designs and methods to identify bias and flaws in study designs.
 Students develop a study proposal as they learn to develop inclusions and exclusion criteria, identify outcome measures, and provide rationale for choices.
-At the end of the course, students will have developed a complete research protocol.
+Participant recruitment, screening, retention and adherence will be addressed.
+Students will develop a preliminary research proposal for their own research in this course.